plumed/tuto-trieste-instructions/README.md

     cd plumed2
     ./configure

 After command `./configure` please check carefully the reported warnings.
 If either `matheval` or `MPI` were not found you should check the previous steps.
+If you are using MacPorts and `MPI` was not detected, it might be that you have to do

+    ./configure CXX=mpicxx-openmpi-mp

-Now compile PLUMED:
+After you succeeded in configuring, you should compile PLUMED:

     make -j 4
     source sourceme.sh